-If you are looking for the ultimate backpacking or alpine 4 season tent then Black Diamond is a company worth checking out.
+If you are looking for the ultimate backpacking or alpine 4 season tent then Black Diamond is a tent brand worth checking out.
 The Black Diamond FirstLight 3 person tent (there is also a 2 person option) is one of the simplest tents you will ever see!

-It is designed to be used in any conditions, but excels as a winter tent.
-It has a single wall design that is super fast to set up and also freestanding.
+Black Diamond has designed this tent to be used in any kind of weather but excels as a winter tent.
+It has a single-wall design that is super fast to set up and also freestanding.
 This means you don’t have to rely on guy ropes or tent stakes to keep it up, which is great when the ground is frozen or hard.
 It’s the perfect tent for alpine ascents where weight might be an issue, even in bad weather.

-Although 4 season tents like this are often bad at air flow. the FirstLight has large two mesh openings (doors actually) on either end that you can use to get the air flowing.
-However, when they are closed you might get some condensation issues, which is always the case in such a well insulated tent.
+Although 4 season tents like this one from Black Diamond are often bad at airflow. the Black Diamond FirstLight has large two mesh openings (doors actually) on either end that you can use to get the air flowing.
+However, when they are closed you might get some condensation issues, which is always the case in such a well-insulated tent.

-The overall design is meant for inclement weather such as rain or high winds.
-The wedge shape of the tent, when pointed into the wind, should help reduce the impact of any storm you get caught in.
+The overall single-wall design is meant for inclement weather such as rain or high winds.
+The wedge shape of the Black Diamond tent, when pointed into the wind, should help reduce the impact of any storm you get caught in.